cmd-stream/cmd-stream-go/README.md

 connection-oriented protocols like TCP or TLS.

 # Client
 The client is asynchronous and can be used from different gorountines simultaneously.
-At the same time, it uses the one connection to send commands and receive results.
+Also it uses only one connection to send commands and receive results.

 You can create a regular client or a "reconnet" client.
 The last one tries to reconnect to the server if it has lost the connection.